Logiqx/gps-details/docs/devices/garmin/fonts/README.md

 The live screen is the same on the four rightmost watches.
-The front of the fenix 7 is quite different to the other watches.
+The font of the fenix 7 is quite different to the other watches.

 ![img](img/20260410_142006.jpg)